-The structured securities are offered to the public in Austria and Slovenia (see FT, line 55).
+The structured securities are offered to the public in Austria, Germany, Hungary, Poland, Slovenia, Slovakia, the Czech Republic and Romania (see FT, line 55).
 They are issued in the form of a continuous issue.
 A base prospectus has been prepared in Austria pursuant to Art 7 par 4, fig. 1 of EU Regulation 809/2004.
 This base prospectus has been notified to